 Greenland Ice

-Greenland has lost 258,000 million tons of ice per year since 2003.
+Greenland lost 258,000 million tons of ice per year between 2003 and 2013.

 Greenland Mass Variation (NASA: Climate Indicators)